 What happens when a cunning PR brain brings together star singers from India and Pakistan in a concert for peace?
 Or when a Hindustani vocalist, long denied a foreign tour, flies from Pune to Philadelphia?
 How does it all end when a harmonium player desirous of a Padma Shri award comes to a mighty ustad for a recommendation?
 Or when a Bollywood director phones a classical singer, offering to make her a sensation?
 And is it really a good idea for an old-world recording company to reinvent itself for the twenty-first century, or a bhajan-singer to compose songs for Hollywood?

-In this, her debut work of fiction, one of India’s finest and most original musicians has produced a sparkling collection—utterly distinctive, hugely entertaining and mercilessly funny.
+In her debut work of fiction, one of India’s finest and most original musicians gives us some startling, supremely entertaining answers.